nwcourses/nwcourses.github.io/COM623/week_8/index.md

 We will now look at some techniques for building a larger application, with several inter-linked components.
 You might, for example, want to build a shopping application in which you can buy a product by clicking on a "buy" button.
 Or, a points of interest application in which you can review, or "like", a particular POI.
 The key feature of this type of application is the user selects a given entity (product, POI, etc) and performs an operation on it.

 Server actions would be ideal to perform the operation (e.g. buy, like, etc).
-Also, server components are the most convenient way of doing the initial search for products, Pois etc. However, remember that server actions can *only be called from client components*.
+Also, server components are the most convenient way of doing the initial search for products, POIs etc. However, remember that server actions can *only be called from client components*.
 So how can we get round this?

 There are various approaches including: